skiadas/WebAppsCourse/links.md

 ## Non-free books worth considering

+Some of these are accessible via your ACM membership.
+Search for their titles.

 - [Programming JavaScript Applications](http://shop.oreilly.com/product/0636920033141.do).
 - [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do), a must have.
 - [Functional JavaScript](http://shop.oreilly.com/product/0636920028857.do).